YaoYe-oss/CMEECoursework/README.md

 R packages: ggplot2, readr, tidyr, dplyr

-Python modules: sys, csv, doctest
+Python modules: sys, csv, doctest, re, os, difflib

 ## Installation
 Please download all of the files in a suitable directory.